mcharcutier/cad-projects/Joint Mechanism/README.md

 > Soft resistance, paper moves slowly, nozzle doesn't catch/tear it.

 ## **Next Steps**
+→ Print and assemble the first full iteration of the joint.

 → Explore taking the joint to the next level.
 > Next iteration should involve electronics, involve calculations stemming from conceptual understanding (torque, forward kinematics).
 >